SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

     * decide on a new base data container
     * currently using pandas but this has issues (e.g. leap seconds)
     * https://hackmd.io/-0y4uN9lSYyAHa_3_LjQ-A
-    * want to accomodate multi-dimensional data as well (e.g. in-situ data from SolO)
+    * want to accommodate multi-dimensional data as well (e.g. in-situ data from SolO)

 ## 7 December 2022